bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 To summarize, this is what we're trying to accomplish:

-* Our generative model is an implicit latent variable model with latent variables :math:`Z` as standard multi-variate normal distribution.
+* Our generative model is an implicit latent variable model with latent variables :math:`Z` as multivariate standard isotropic normal distribution.
-* The :math:`Z` variables are transformed into a arbitrarily complex distribution by a deterministic function approximator (e.g. neural network parameterized by :math:`\theta`) that can model our data.
+* The :math:`Z` variables are transformed into an arbitrarily complex distribution by a deterministic function approximator (e.g. neural network parameterized by :math:`\theta`) that can model our data.
 * We can fit our generative model via the likelihood by averaging over a huge